Information About the CHALC Graduation

 What are the roles which must be filled by a parent and/or student?

-• Ceremony Committee: Plan and prepare for the CHALC graduation day details.
+Ceremony Committee: Plan and prepare for the CHALC graduation day details.
 Work with other committees to ensure that the ceremony runs smoothly.
 Direct Grad Day Rehearsal.
-Direct set up before and tear town afterwards.
+Direct set up before and tear down afterwards.

-• Family Night: Select type of event.
+Family Night Committee: Select type of event.
 Plan location, menu, decorations and talent program.

-• Formal: When desired by class, plan formal dinner for grads.
+Formal Committee: When desired by class, plan formal for grads.
 Includes location, menu, decorations, and program.

-• Socials: Plan and facilitate monthly social events/service projects to build relationships among grads.
-A service project is strongly encouraged.
+Socials Committee: Plan and facilitate monthly social events/service projects to build relationships among grads.